kyma-project/kyma/docs/service-brokers/docs/011-configuration-helm-broker.md

       baseURL: "http://custom.bundles-repository"
   ```

 3. Install Kyma on Minikube.
-See the [local Kyma installation](../../kyma/docs/031-gs-local-installation.md) document to learn how.
+See the **Local Kyma installation** document to learn how.